-Figure 9 Some active compounds of Curcuma domestica
+FIGURE 9.
+Some active compounds of Curcuma domestica

 Curcumin and its derivatives have been widely demonstrated to have great potential to be developed as anticancer.
-From several studies summarized by Aggrawal et al. (2003), showed that curcumin can inhibit the in vitro proliferation of various cancer cells such as T and B cell leukemia, colon cancer, skin cancer, breast cancer BT20, SKBR3, MCF7, T47D and ZR75-1 [49].
-Various in vivo studies in experimental animal also showed that curcumin has chemopreventive and chemotherapeutic activity in animal models of cancer.
+From several studies summarized by Aggrawal et al.48 showed that curcumin can inhibit the in vitro proliferation of various cancer cells such as T and B cell leukemia, colon cancer, skin cancer, breast cancer BT20, SKBR3, MCF7, T47D and ZR75-1.
+Various in vivo studies in experimental animal also showed that curcumin has chemopreventive and chemotherapeutic activities in animal models of cancer.
 Curcumin has been shown to inhibit tumor initiation induced by benzo(a)pirene and 7,12dimetilbenz (a) antrasen in mice.
-Curcumin is reported to suppress mouse skin tumor induced by forbol ester, suppress carcinogenesis in skin cancer, stomach, colon, liver and breast cancer in mice [50].
+Curcumin is reported to suppress mouse skin tumor induced by forbol ester, suppress carcinogenesis in skin cancer, stomach, colon, liver and breast cancer in mice.49

-Modern Drugs from Medicinal Plants
+Modern drugs developed from medicinal plants

-11.1.
 Artemisinin

 Artemisinin was isolated from Artemisia annua L, a plant used in China for many centuries.
-Artemisinin is a sesquiterpene lactone that bears a peroxide grouping and, unlike most other antimalarials, lacks a nitrogen-containing heterocyclic ring system [8].
-Subsequent studies of the structure activity relationship led to the discovery of dihydroartemisinin, artemether and artesunate.
-Artemisinin and these three derivatives (Figure 10) are being used around the world as effective new antimalarial drugs against falciparum malaria, including multi-drug-resistant Plasmodium falciparum.
+Artemisinin is a sesquiterpene lactone that bears a peroxide grouping and, unlike most other antimalarials, lacks a nitrogen-containing heterocyclic ring system.8 Subsequent studies of the structure activity relationship led to the discovery of dihydroartemisinin, artemether and artesunate.
+Artemisinin and these three derivatives (FIGURE 10) are being used around the world as effective new antimalarial drugs against falciparum malaria, including multi-drug-resistant Plasmodium falciparum.
 At the present time new artemisinin analogues or derivatives are being developed.
-In addition, recent studies also indicate that some artemisinin derivatives have other biological activities including antiparasitic and anticancer activities [51].
+In addition, recent studies also indicate that some artemisinin derivatives have other biological activities including antiparasitic and anticancer activities.50